bluesadi/Yasat/README.md

 **Configuration:** Yasat's behavior is fully controlled by the configuration file, which you can specify by `-c` option.
 If not specified, Yasat will use [config.yml](config.yml) by default.

 **Multiprocessing:** Use `-p` option to specify the maximum CPU cores for analyzing input files.
-Set this option to `1` if you do not want to use multiprocessing; the default number is half of the CPU cores of your machine.
+Set this option to `1` if you do not want to use multiprocessing.
+The default number is half of the CPU cores of your machine.
 ```
 python run.py [-c <config>] [-p <processes>]
 ```